instedd/surveda/README.md

 Now you can visit [`localhost:4000`](http://localhost:4000) from your browser.

-To open a shell in a container: `docker exec -it ask_db_1 bash`, where `ask_db_1` is a container name.
-You can list containers with `docker ps`.
+To open a shell in a container: `docker-compose exec db bash`, where `db` is the service name.
+You can list the services `docker-compose ps --services`.

-To start an Elixir console in your running Phoenix app container: `docker exec -it ask_app_1 iex -S mix`.
+To start an Elixir console in your running Phoenix app container: `docker-compose exec app iex -S mix`.

-## Exposing your containers as *.ask.dev
+## Exposing your containers as *.surveda.lvh.me

-You can use [dockerdev](https://github.com/waj/dockerdev) to access the web app at `app.ask.dev` and ngrok at `ngrok.ask.dev`.
+You can use [dockerdev](https://github.com/waj/dockerdev) to access the web app at `app.surveda.lvh.me` and ngrok at `ngrok.surveda.lvh.me`.

 Just follow the instructions at the README of dockerdev.

+**WARNING:** You should install `dockerdev` _before_ creating your stack's network in Docker.
+If you have already run `./dev-setup.sh`, you may want to run `docker-compose down -v` to **delete every container, data and other artifacts** from the project and start from scratch _after_ running `dockerdev`.

 ## Linting and Formatting